antarctica/bas-style-kit-docs/site/_core/grid.md

 ## Overview
 {: #{{ 'Overview' | slugify }} }

-{% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap" included="yes" %}
+{% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap-custom" included="yes" %}

 The BAS Style Kit inherits, and expands, the grid system provided by Bootstrap. **Compatibility with Bootstrap's grid system classes is guaranteed.**

-The Style Kit's additions focus on extending the grid system, to include additional sizes (break-points), and an alternate, interchangeable, grid with more columns.
+The Style Kit's additions focus on extending the grid system, to include extra sizes (break-points), and an alternate, interchangeable, grid with more columns.

 ### Available grids